United States Army enlisted rank insignia: 1775–1821: epaulets

-From the creation of the United States Army to 1821, non-commissioned officer (NCO) and staff non-commissioned officer (SNCO) rank was distinguished by the wearing of usually worsted epaulets.
+From the creation of the United States Army to 1821, non-commissioned officer (NCO) and staff non-commissioned officer (SNCO) ranks was distinguished by the wearing of usually worsted epaulets.

-From 1775 to 1779, sergeants and corporals wore one epaulet on the right shoulder, corporals of green color, sergeants of red color.
+From 1775 until 1779, sergeants and corporals wore one epaulet on the right shoulder, corporals wore green epaulets, and sergeants wore red epaulets.

-In 1779, (SNCOs) were authorized two silk epaulets, sergeants two worsted and corporals one worsted on the right shoulder.
-The color was white (infantry), yellow (artillery), or blue (dragoons).
-In practice it seems the prescribed blue epaulettes for cavalry NCO never came in wide use while the wearing of white epaulettes prevailed.
+In 1779, staff sergeants (or senior NCOs) were authorized to wear two silk epaulets for cavalry NCO never came in wide use while the wearing of white epaulettes prevailed.

 By 1783/84, the Continental Army was discharged.
 For a few weeks, only 55 artillerymen at West Point and 25 men at Fort Pitt were to remain.
-In August 1784, the 700 men strong First American Regiment (including two companies of artillery) was organized as kind of an army substitute.
-In October 1786 by approval of Congress, this force should expand to a Legionary Corps of additional infantry, rifle troops, artillery, and dragoons.
+In August 1784, the 700 men strong First American Regiment (including two companies of artillery) was organized as a temporary replacement for the Continental Army.
+In October 1786, with the approval of Congress, this force was to be expanded into a Legionary Corps of additional infantry, rifle troops, artillery, and dragoons.
 But this project never materialized.
 In 1791, the Second Regiment of Infantry was raised and organized as the First Regiment.
-Both units amalgamated in 1792 with the Legion of the United States, including artillery and dragoons (the first federal mounted force since the discharge of the Continental Light Dragoons in 1783), that then transformed into the US Army in 1796.
+The two regiments were consolidated into the Legion of the United States in 1792 including artillery and dragoons (the first federal mounted force since the discharge of the Continental Light Dragoons in 1783), that then transformed into the US Army in 1796.

 Uniform regulations dated January 30, 1787 prescribed, SNCOs wore two silver silk epaulets, sergeants two worsted and corporals one worsted.
 In the same year, the epaulets' color of cavalry NCOs officially changed from blue to white.
 At that time the federal mounted force of two troops of dragoons existed only on paper and never got beyond the planning stage (see above).

 In 1799, red worsted epaulets were prescribed for all NCOs in all branches: SNCOs on both shoulders, sergeants on the right shoulder, corporals on the left.
 Chief musicians were identified by two white epaulets.
 Shortly after, in the year 1800, the color of the epaulets was changed to yellow, for chief musicians in to blue.
 In reality, the artillery NCOs ignored the order of 1799 and maintained their yellow epaulets, as did a company of bombardiers, sappers, and miners recruited during the War of 1812.
 In 1802 the infantry NCOs switched back to their former white epaulets.
 By 1808 dragoons were wearing white and riflemen yellow.
 SNCOs probably wore two worsted epaulettes with crescent, sergeants two plain worsted epaulettes, and corporals wore one epaulette on the right shoulder.
 Sergeants were given two epaulets once again in 1812.